Not sure how to prune hydrangeas? Not to worry, you’re in good hands here!

 The dense leaf growth means that you can’t see “through” the plant, unlike the unpruned hydrangea bush.
-So, if you’ve never been sure about cutting back the hydrangeas in your yard, be sure to give it a try this upcoming winter.
-You’ll love the results, and your yard will look like a professional has taken over, but don’t worry… your secret is safe with me.
+So, if you’ve never been sure about how to prune hydrangeas in your yard, you can now give it a try this upcoming winter.
+You’ll love the results, and your yard will look like a professional has taken over.
+But don’t worry… your secret is safe with me.

 And if you have azaleas, here’s a great read on cutting old azaleas way back to make room for healthy new growth!
 Happy Gardening!